gkobilansky/santas-specialties/site/content/menu/broccoli.md

 ---
-title: "Sautéed broccoli or broccoli rabe"
+title: 'Sautéed Broccoli or Broccoli Rabe '
-description: "this is a description"
+description: this is a description
-price: "35"
+price: '35'
-type: "side"
+type: side
 ---